 - Practice according to CNO's standards and guidelines during the pandemic.
 However, if there is conflict between the Ontario government reopening response and a CNO practice standard or guideline, then you should follow the government’s order while in effect.

-- Self-reflect to ensure they are providing safe and quality care to patients.
+- Self-reflect to ensure you are providing safe and quality care to patients.

 - Determine learning needs and actively updating knowledge and skills to maintain continued competence.